engisalor/quartz/config/user_guide.md

 Keep in mind that statistics only allow certain types of comparisons.
 Since this app disaggregates data by text types, consider the following:

-- **frq** indicates "raw" frequencies, which doesn't capture the relative size of different data sets
+- **frq** is an absolute frequency: it doesn't show how *common* queries are relative to corpus size
 - **rel** and **fpm** are best for comparing text types ***within*** a single corpus
 - **reltt** can be used for comparing text types ***across*** corpora (i.e., why it's the default statistic)